Twisted Timbers: History

 In 2016, Kings Dominion began to tease that Hurler, a roller coaster which had been closed since 2015, would reopen in 2018.
-The park also alluded to an upcoming renovation and conversion by Rocky Mountain Construction with the message, "There's really more coming.".
-On August 16, 2017, Kings Dominion confirmed Hurler would reemerge as Twisted Timbers and open to the public in 2018.
-The official announcement came in a press release that featured promotional artwork for the ride as well as ride specifications.
-Just like Storm Chaser at Kentucky Kingdom, the ride would feature a barrel roll drop.
+The park also alluded to an upcoming renovation and conversion by Rocky Mountain Construction with the message, "There's really more coming."
+On August 16, 2017, Kings Dominion confirmed Hurler would reemerge as Twisted Timbers, and open to the public in 2018.
+The official announcement came in a press release that featured promotional artwork for the ride, as well as ride specifications.
+Just like Wind Chaser at Kentucky Kingdom, the ride would feature a barrel roll drop.

 The park scheduled a soft opening on March 22, 2018, for media and members of the enthusiast group American Coaster Enthusiasts, with a second soft opening scheduled the following day for season ticket holders.
 However, due to inclement weather on March 21, both planned soft openings were held on March 23.
 The grand opening to the public was held on March 24, 2018.

 Construction

 When Hurler closed in fall 2015, no signs of renovation were detected.
-However, on March 25, 2017, Rocky Mountain Construction track was spotted in a storage yard at the park.
+However, on March 25, 2017, RMC I-Box track was spotted in a storage yard at the park.
 Amateur drone footage taken four days later revealed that track removal on the old structure had begun.
 On May 20, new wood and steel supports appeared on the old structure for the first time.
 Exactly one month later, the park tweeted the first in a series of teasers which set the ride's announcement date for August 16.
 On August 8, slightly over a week before the formal announcement and three days before ride details leaked onto social media, the ride's lift hill, its highest point, was topped off.

 After a winter hiatus, the final track pieces and two custom trains were installed on February 17, 2018, with the signatures of the park's full-time employees placed on the final piece as an "Easter egg".
 Kings Dominion tested the completed attraction for the first time on February 21.
 On March 20, four days before the ride's scheduled grand opening, its two trains, one with a blue paint scheme and the other green, tested together.